charlenebatiste/weather-app/README.md

 # Weather App

-A simple React application where the user can search the weather based on an inputted zipcode.
+A simple React application where the user can search the weather based on a zipcode.
+The purpose of the app was to give me more practive with components and moving data through a SPA.

 # Table of Contents